AugustoTI/template-next-ts/README.md

 ## Generating and testing static serverless builds on Next 13

-On version 13 of NextJS, a new way of exporting your project to static and serverless was introduced (replacing the old command `next export`).
+On version 13 of NextJS, a new way of exporting your project to static or [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) and serverless was introduced (replacing the old command `next export`).

 Go to your `next.config.js` file and add the new option.: